jeroenheijmans/advent-of-code-surveys/README.md

 ## Examples

+Since 2021 the dashboard is a live static web application at [https://jeroenheijmans.github.io/advent-of-code-surveys/](https://jeroenheijmans.github.io/advent-of-code-surveys/).

+There's also samples from earlier years.
 Here's an example of a dashboard created based on this data (2019 edition):

 ![AoC 2019 Unofficial Survey Dashboard Demo](2019/aoc-2019-unofficial-survey-demo.gif)